fstromback/mymake/README.md

 are:
 - `title`: treat the element as a path and extract the file or directory name (eg. `src/foo.txt` gives `foo.txt`).
 - `titleNoExt`: same as title, but the file extension is removed as well.
+- `noExt`: remove the file type from a path.
 - `path`: format the element as a path for the current operating system.
 For example: `src/foo.txt` evaluates to `src\foo.txt` on Windows.
+- `buildpath`: make the element into a path inside the build path.
+- `exexpath`: make the element int a path inside the bin path.
 - `parent`: evaluates to the parent directory of the path.
-If no parent is given (eg. only a file-name), an empty string is returned.
+If no parent is given (eg. only a file-name), the element is removed from the array.
+- `if`: make all elements empty.
+This can be used to test if a variable contains a value and then include something.

 It is also possible to combine these two operations, like: `<prefix*path|files>`.
 Stars have priority over pipes, and expressions are evaluated left-to-right.